 In a Type I reaction, the animal has been previously exposed to an antigen and produces an excess of antibodies.
-If this antigen appears in the blood, the result can be either anaphylactic shock or more localized reactions (such as itchy patches on the skin).
-If the antigen enters through the skin, the more localized reaction is typical.
+If this antigen appears in the blood, the reaction can be either body-wide (such as anaphylactic shock) or localized (such as itchy patches on the skin).
+If the antigen enters through the skin, a localized reaction is more common.

 Anaphylaxis is an extreme emergency.
 If you think that your dog is having an anaphylactic reaction, seek emergency veterinary assistance immediately.
 A veterinarian can give intravenous injections of epinephrine (adrenalin) to counteract the reaction.
 Treatment for other associated problems, such as difficulty breathing, may also be needed.

 Hives (urticaria) and areas of swelling are caused by allergic reactions to drugs, chemicals, something eaten, insect bites, or even sunlight.
 They generally develop within 20 minutes of exposure to the allergen (antigen).
-Hives are the least severe type of anaphylactic reaction.
-Small bumps occur on the skin.
+Hives are the least severe type of anaphylactic reaction and cause small bumps to appear on the skin.
 Often, the hair stands up over these swellings and sometimes they itch.
 Swelling is most often noticed on the face, especially on the lips, the muzzle, and around the eyes.
 The swelling can be so severe that the dog cannot open its eyes.

 Hives and swelling are usually not life threatening and typically go away by themselves if the source of the allergic reaction is removed or passes through the body.
 Veterinarians treat these reactions by giving appropriate antihistamines.

-Like humans, dogs can suffer from seasonal allergies (usually caused by pollen exposure) that can cause a watery nasal discharge and sneezing called allergic rhinitis.
+Like humans, dogs can also have seasonal allergies (usually caused by pollen exposure).
+They can cause a watery nasal discharge and sneezing called allergic rhinitis.
 Nonseasonal rhinitis may be due to exposure to such allergens as molds, dander, bedding, or feeds.
-The condition is diagnosed by a favorable response after treatment with antihistamines and the disappearance of signs when the offending antigen is removed.
+The condition is diagnosed by the presence of eosinophils (a type of white blood cell) in the nasal discharge, a favorable response after treatment with antihistamines, the disappearance of signs when the offending antigen is removed, and its seasonal nature.
 Although skin tests can diagnose the allergic reaction in people, skin testing is not presently an accurate means to diagnose nasal allergies in animals.

 Chronic allergic bronchitis is characterized by a dry, harsh, hacking cough that is easily brought on by physical activity.
 The disease may be seasonal or may occur year-round.
-The condition is treated with expectorants, which aid in the removal of thick, sticky mucus.
-Your veterinarian may prescribe additional medication to help control this type of immune-mediated bronchitis.
-It is usually not possible to determine the antigen causing the reaction.
+The condition is treated with bronchodilators and expectorants, which aid in the removal of thick, sticky mucus.
+Your veterinarian may prescribe additional medications (such as steroids) to help control this type of immune-mediated bronchitis.
+It is usually not possible to avoid the antigen causing the reaction.

-Infiltration of the lungs with a thick fluid and white blood cells, called PIE syndrome, is caused by allergens, viruses, and parasites in dogs.
-Pets with PIE syndrome generally become lethargic and have difficulty breathing with normal exercise.
+Infiltration of the lungs with a thick fluid and white blood cells, called eosinophilic bronchopneumopathy, is caused by allergens, viruses, and parasites in dogs.
+Pets with the disorder generally become lethargic and have difficulty breathing with normal exercise.
 It is usually not possible to determine the antigen causing the reaction.
-Medications can help control the signs of the disorder.
+Veterinarians can prescribe steroids to help control the signs.

 Food allergies occur in pets as well as people.
-They can lead to inflammation of the lining of the stomach and intestines.
-In dogs, the first sign is vomiting that occurs within 1 to 2 hours of eating.
-The dog is usually healthy except for vomiting, although there can be weight loss, diarrhea or soft feces, and poor coat condition in severe cases.
+They can lead to inflammation of the small intestine.
+Dogs exhibit vomiting within 1 to 2 hours of eating and may have intermittent soft stools.
+The dog is usually otherwise healthy, although there can be weight loss and poor coat condition in severe cases.
 Food allergies often develop following an intestinal infection.

 Both the diagnosis and treatment of food allergies are done by strictly controlling the diet at the direction of a veterinarian.
-Dogs should be fed low-protein diets that contain as few ingredients as possible.
-A basic diet of rice, cottage cheese (or tofu), and mutton, supplemented with vitamins and minerals, is a good way to begin.
-When the signs have disappeared, additional foods can be introduced one at a time.
-Commercial prescription diets are also available.
-In case the signs do not disappear after the dietary changes, prescription medications can provide excellent relief for dogs.
+Dogs should be fed an elimination diet that does not contain any ingredients that have been previously fed.
+Veterinarians can recommend a complete and balanced home-cooked meal or a commercial prescription diet.
+In case the signs do not disappear after the dietary changes, prescription medications may provide relief for affected dogs.

 Skin allergy, also called atopy, occurs when a dog’s skin overreacts to certain allergens in the environment.
-It has been estimated that 10% of all dogs suffer from these allergies, which are commonly due to inhaled substances such as dust mites, pollen, mold, or dander.
+It has been estimated that 10% of all dogs have these allergies, which are commonly due to inhaled substances, such as dust mites, pollen, mold, or dander.
 Certain breeds of dogs, including terriers, Dalmatians, and retrievers, are predisposed to developing skin allergies.
-The most common signs of skin allergy occur in the area of the skin that is sparsely haired and directly exposed to the allergens, such as the back of the paws, abdomen, muzzle, and lips.
-The affected areas are very red, have small bumps, and itch.
+The most commonly affected areas are the feet, face, ears, elbows, armpits, and abdomen.
+The affected areas are very red, itch, and may have small bumps.

 The condition is diagnosed by history and physical examination.
-To determine the source of the allergy, tests may be performed.
-In one such test, the dog is injected with small amounts of the possible allergen into the shin.
+Although allergy tests cannot diagnose skin allergies, they can help determine the source of the allergy and help direct treatment.
+In one such test, the dog is injected with small amounts of possible allergens into the skin.
 If the dog is allergic to the injected substance, a swelling will occur immediately at the injection site.